Gascoyne River: Description

-It is said to be an upside-down river, as it flows for about 120 days of the year and below the dry river bed for the remainder of the year.
-It is in effect a huge water storage system with the river's aquifers lying below the desert sands.
+It is said to be an "upside-down river", because it flows for about 120 days of the year and below the dry river bed for the remainder of the year.
+It is, in effect, a huge water storage system with the river aquifer lying below the desert sands.

-It flows through sparsely vegetated countryside which is used mainly for gold-mining and sheep stations.
-The river flows through many permanent pools that are valuable to both stock and native species.
+The Gascoyne flows through sparsely vegetated countryside which is used mainly for gold mining, and sheep and cattle grazing.
+It includes many permanent pools that are valuable to both stock and native species.
 Some of the main pools located along the river include Tibbingoona Pool, Mutherbokin Pool and Mibbley Pool.

 History

-The Gascoyne River has been known to Aboriginal peoples for thousands of years.
+The extensive catchment of the Gascoyne River means that it flows through the country of a number of Aboriginal peoples, the principal ones being the Baiyungu, Yinggarda, Thudgari, Malgana and Wajarri.